 Coffee isn’t what it used to be.
 As health and wellness knowledge has grown, it has become abundantly clear that what was once thought of as the world’s most acceptable addiction is actually really good for you — and there’s research to prove it.
-Not only that, the health factor of your coffee can be boosted even further if you include healthy protein-rich ingredients, such as collagen, in your morning brew.
+Not only that, the health factor of your coffee can be boosted even further if you include skin, bone, and joint health-promoting ingredients, like collagen, in your morning brew.

 One study found that drinking four cups or more of coffee per day can increase longevity, and coffee’s health benefits don’t end there.
-Coffee is rich in antioxidants, and specifically in polyphenols, which help protect against numerous health issues by transferring electrons to free radicals in the body, neutralizing the effects of oxidation.
-Some studies also show that regular coffee consumption can promote healthy blood sugar levels, support liver health, and encourage good cardiovascular health.
+Coffee is rich in antioxidants, and specifically in polyphenols, which help protect against numerous health issues.
+Some studies also show that regular coffee consumption can even encourage good cardiovascular health.